Quality VW Parts and VW Tech Support for Aircooled VW Enthusiasts from Aircooled.Net

 Off at the balance shop.
 We need this thing to PURR, vibration is wasted energy.
 This is money well spent!
 Remember at $5/gallon the paybacks will be swift.
 When your parts come back, clean everything and start final assembly.
 Use Curil-T for the case sealant, and Dirko for the cylinder base shims.

 For our camshaft, there are not a lot of good choices for a MPG cam.
 We feel that most cams are designed for “power” instead of MPG.
 The biggest issues we have are that most aftermarket cams have too much valve lift to be “efficient”.
 Lift is for power, NOT MPG.
 We want a gentle cam, with a very mild lift, so we can use soft valve springs.
 This reduces friction, and is super easy on parts.
 Fortunately, CB Performance has just the cam we want!
 We have chosen the CB2231 Camshaft, it has the duration we want, and has very moderate valve lift.
 Basically ANY really mild cam will work fine.
 SCAT C20 Camshaft is also a candidate.
 You could also use the CB 2229, 2230, or 2280 “Cheater Cam”.
+Another great grind is the Engle W-90, which is a grind lower than the W-100.
 The CB 2280 Cheater Cam is what was used in the CB Mileage Motor engine article in HVWs (which we had never read until this article was half written).

 The use of these cams lets us use stock valve springs, which keeps stress and friction down.
 We will equip the heads with Bugpack Chromoly Retainers for reliability however, the stamped steel stock retainers are unreliable and just too sketchy.
 We also carry an Economy Chromoly Retainer Set for those with a really tight budget!
 Courier Valve Adjusters or Elephant’s Feet are also recommended but not required, you can use stock adjusters, even lash caps are optional because of our conservative valve train!
 The only reason we can do this is we are only lifting .330″ at the valve, so we can also use stock push rods!
 The Gentle Valve Train also allows us to use 1.1:1 Ratio Stock Rocker Arms, or retain your stock arms and add Bolt On Rocker Shafts, which are completely optional and certainly not necessary for a mild build like this.
 You must get it out of your head that you need “more valve lift”, so forget 1.25 or 1.4/1.5 ratio rockers.